Intended Audience:

 WEB MODERATORS

 TIP: When working with a significant amount of media, use the TERMINALFOUR (T4) bulk upload feature.
-Below are more details on how the T4 bulk upload works and a continuation of my original post here.
+Below are more details on how the T4 bulk upload works, along with a continuation of my original post here.

 How T4 Bulk Upload Works

 PRO-TIP: The description (and all other metadata) is not imported and is left blank.
-So, you will need to supply new descriptions or ALT tag information to each media item from the .zip file.
+So, you will need to provide new descriptions or ALT tag information for each media item in the .zip file.

 T4 Media Types Drive The T4 Bulk Upload